Photo: Connie van Driel

 BlowUp Art Den Haag is part of BinnenhofBuiten, a project of The Hague & Partners, organizing events and activities during the renovation of the historical Netherlands’ Senate (“Binnenhof”).

-Ludmila Rodrigues and Mike Rijnierse have been collaborating since 2011, sharing a fascination for the ways human perception is (in)formed.
+Mike and Ludmila have been collaborating since 2011, sharing a fascination for the ways human perception is constructed.
 In their works the audience takes an active role in sensing and constructing the experience.
-This involves moving, often listening and touching, reflecting on our biological, somatic, cultural conditioning.
-The experience becomes a proposition for expanding and rewiring our sensory skills.
+This involves moving, listening, often touching and always reflecting on our biological, somatic, cultural conditioning.
+The experience becomes a proposition for expanding and rewiring our notions of being in the world.
 Through these experiences the public may re-learn to see, hear and feel while their own mental image of the work.
 Their installations, social sculptures and site-specifics initiate dialogues with the environment.

 Both artists are ArtScience alumni (KABK/KC).
 Originally from Rio de Janeiro, Brazil, Ludmila has a degree in architecture and works as artist, designer, scenographer, movement researcher; she teaches at the KABK Kunstplan and tutors at the master Non Linear Narrative.
 Rijnierse focuses on sound and light perception in relation to space, he an instrument inventor, media researcher and teaches at the Design Art Technology department of ArtEZ, Arnhem, and is a frequent guest lecturer at the KABK.
 They have shown works at CTM–Berlin, the Gotherburg Opera, FILE–São Paulo, Space Media Art Festival–Taipei, Nederlands Dans Theater, Van Abbemuseum–Eindhoven, the Islamic Art Festival-Sharja, TodaysArt Festival–The Hague, Cinekid-Amsterdam, Novas Frequencias–Rio de Janeiro, among others.
 With the Sunset Project they were selected artists of We Are Europe 2021.